aaron18072002/notes/english.md

 --- On: Indicates the state of being or intention ( trạng thái chuẩn bị làm gì đó - dự định ).

---- Of: Indicates the cause or relationship between subjects ( Mối quan hệ giữa các đối tượng ) or expresses feelings for someone/something ( cảm nhận về 1 ai đó ).
+--- Of: Indicates the cause or relationship between subjects ( Mối quan hệ giữa các đối tượng trong câu ) or expresses feelings for someone/something ( cảm nhận về 1 ai đó ).

 --- To: Indicates who receives an action or indicates a destination or use to show the connection between people and things or used to describe someone's behaviour toward someone else ( mô tả hành vi của người này với người kia ).